 But what makes them different from each other.
-If you are in search of the differences between the types of microwave ovens based on its functioning?
+If Are you in search of the differences between the types of microwave ovens based on their functioning?

 So, the question you might be searching for is “What is the Difference Between Inverter Microwave & Regular Microwave?”
 The basic difference between them is the power supply conversion.
-The inverter microwave gets power supply through the inverter circuit whereas the regular microwave gets power supply through the transformer.
-The main advantage of an inverter oven is it supplies optimized heat and constant throughout cooking.
+The inverter microwave gets power supply through the circuit, whereas the regular microwave gets power supply through the transformer.
+The main advantage of an inverter oven is it supplies optimized heat and is constant throughout cooking.

-There are some other differences to compare in order to get a clear understanding of microwave oven with inverter and without an inverter.
-If you are interested in knowing further details..just scroll down…
+There are some other differences to compare to get a clear understanding of microwave oven with inverter and without an inverter.
+If you are interested in knowing further details.. scroll down…

 Difference Between Inverter Microwave & Regular Microwave

-Before getting started let us know how a normal microwave gets power supply…
+Before getting started, let us know how a normal microwave gets a power supply…

 Power Supply to Normal Microwave Oven:

-The power supply to the microwave oven is done through the transformer which is present at the power inlet of the oven.
+The power supply to the microwave oven is done through the transformer, which is present at the power inlet of the oven.
 The main function of a transformer is to step up or step down the electricity to higher voltages.
-In this, the transformer makes the AC current to increase/ decrease according to the food heating cycle.
+In this, the transformer makes the AC increase/ decrease according to the food heating cycle.
 It is the basic model of the microwave oven.

 Power Supply to Inverter Microwave oven:

-The power supply to this microwave oven is done through an inverter circuit instead of a transformer which is used in a normal microwave oven.
-This inverter will supply the same amount of voltage throughout cooking without increasing/decreasing that produces in a normal oven.
+The power supply to this microwave oven is done through an inverter circuit instead of a transformer used in a normal microwave oven.
+This inverter will supply the same voltage throughout cooking without increasing/decreasing that produced in a normal oven.

-From the transformer as well as inverter, the power will supply to the magnetron which helps in producing the microwaves.
-These microwaves penetrate into the food and make the water molecules to vibrate.
+The power will be supplied to the magnetron from the transformer and inverter, which helps produce the microwaves.
+These microwaves penetrate the food and make the water molecules vibrate.

 Delivery of Heat:

-As said earlier, the difference comes in the power supply which indirectly means the delivery of heat.
+As said earlier, the difference comes in the power supply, which indirectly means heat delivery.

-In the normal microwave oven, the heat delivery is in the form of cycles to give the 100% of heat.
+In the normal microwave oven, the heat delivery is in cycles to give 100% heat.
 So, it works on the switch on and off method with heavy and low efficient power supply.